Quantum Mechanics from Relational Properties, Part III: Path Integral Implementation: Relational Formulation of Quantum Mechanics

-$Q_{ji}^{AS}$ and $R_{ij}^{SA}$ are not necessarily real non-negative number since each number alone only models a unidirectional process which is not a complete measurement process.
-On the other hand, $p_{ij}$ is a real non-negative number since it models an actual measurement process.
+As just discussed, $Q_{ji}^{AS}$ and $R_{ij}^{SA}$ are not necessarily real non-negative number since each number alone only models a unidirectional process which is not a complete measurement process thus non-observable.
+On the other hand, $p_{ij}$ must be a non-negative real number since it models an observable measurement process.
 To satisfy such requirement, we further assume